Ryel/image-map/README.md

 Playing around with various ways to achieve the same image-mapping tool.

-To get started creating a hotspot, visit the url http://christianryel.com/image-map and click the top image.
-Click again at another point over the image to begin forming your polygonal shape.
-Double click on the location where you would like to finish your new shape.
-After you've double clicked and the hotspot(polygon) has been closed, we will ask you for your method of input (link, resource, etc).
-In the textarea below you can see your sample markup for hotspot and attached canvas.
+Initialize hotspot by clicking anywhere on the image.
+Click on another location over the image to initialize your second coordinate and begin drawing a path connecting them.
+When you are done with your polygonal shape you can double click to finish path and begin a new one.

 ###TODO

-- Keep cleaning/modularizing
+- ~~Multiple paths~~
-- ~~ Multiple paths ~~
-- ~~ Stroke Paths (draw line) ~~
+- ~~Stroke Paths (draw line)~~
 - Customizable paths (line color)
 - Separate arrays of new paths (store them individually)
-- Begin implementing input feature
+- ~~Begin implementing input feature~~
-- Work on designing input UI
+- ~~Work on designing input UI~~
 - Lift site off static GH Pages and onto Heroku or something